siddikui/pointer-generator/README.md

 ![alt text][image_8]

-The next step is to let the model train further with max_enc_steps to 400 and max_dec_steps to 100 and apply coverage afterwards.
+The next step is to let the model train further with max_enc_steps to 360 and max_dec_steps to 90 and apply coverage afterwards.
+These are the ROUGE scores against the CNN/daily mail TEST Dataset after 44-50 hours of training.

+![alt text][image_9]